vp-mithun/mithunvpsite/source/_posts/using-typescript-with-asp-net-mvc5.md

 date: 2017-08-07 19:00:43
 ---

 In this post, we will be using TypeScript with ASP.NET MVC 5 instead of JavaScript.
 TypeScript can be used with any existing or new MVC 5 web application.
 TypeScript is one of most fastest growing open source initiative, it's getting adopted on large scale now.

 I won't be dealing with ABCs of it, read through [Why TypeScript?](https://stackoverflow.com/questions/12694530/what-is-typescript-and-why-would-i-use-it-in-place-of-javascript) and [Introducing TypeScript](https://channel9.msdn.com/posts/Anders-Hejlsberg-Introducing-TypeScript) to know more Let's now use TypeScript with ASP.NET MVC 5, create or use any existing MVC 5 application in either Visual Studio 2015 or 2017 IDE.

 > Install TypeScript from the **[download link](http://www.typescriptlang.org/index.html#download-links)**, it installs all tooling power in VS IDE

 tsconfig.json - TypeScript Configuration
 ----------------------------------------

 Whenever we use TypeScript with ASP.NET MVC 5 (with any application - Angular, Ionic, NodeJS, ASP.NET Core), we must create **tsconfig.json** file.
 This file tells the TS compiler what to do with TypeScript code like transpile (compiled), output files in a directory, include comments or not.
 A bunch of configuration entries for TypeScript exists with on its [documentation](http://www.typescriptlang.org/docs/handbook/tsconfig-json.html) site.

 Create a folder **tsScripts** in MVC5 project, this folder acts as the root directory for TS project.
 Well, this is recommended step for keeping things simple.
 Then right click on folder name (_tsScripts_), add New file, select TypeScript Configuration file.
 This will create a very basic TS configuration, copy the below configuration entries to get started with writing TypeScript with ASP.NET MVC 5
+{% codeblock lang:json %}
 {
   "compilerOptions": {
     "noImplicitAny": false,